 Customer support in the digital age

 Most consumers are familiar with the experience of calling up the customer support service of a large company, which generally involves speaking with an expert at a call center.
-Often, that call center is located in another country, such as India.
+Often, that call center is located in another country.
 Tech startups often do not have the resources to hire a call center.
 Instead, they rely on a small, dedicated team that answers questions by phone, email and social media.
 Because this solution is, by necessity, small, it needs to be highly optimized to answer questions and solve issues quickly.

 Mystery shoppers may use this service, answer a questionnaire about it and provide valuable feedback that will improve how problems are dealt with.
 In the same way that mystery shoppers would provide feedback for a brick-and-mortar retail store, they can provide that same quality service for digital sales and services.